 In late 2010, Nicholas Wade, then a frequent science writer for the New York Times, wrote a frankly nasty piece on the stem cell field that was insulting and oversimplistic.
-I took him to task for it on my blog here back then.

 Now today we have yet another piece in the NYT by Wade on stem cells, and he mostly makes a mess of it again, with one exception.

 Starting with the good news, Wade’s perspectives on the difficulty of science reporting on changeable, emotional issues like stem cells and cloning are insightful and valuable.
 I enjoyed that.

 However, his historical perspectives on the stem cell field are overly simplistic, extreme, wrong and in some cases dismissive.

 Here’s a comment I posted on the newer Nicholas Wade piece at the NYT website: